Fiberside Chat

 Join Live Online Chats with Some of Fiber's Most Exciting Creators

-We’ve invited some of your favorite designers and creators to join us for a series of online gatherings with Longmont Yarn Shoppe: Fiberside Chats!
+We’ve invited some of your favorite designers and creators to join us for a series of online gatherings with Longmont Yarn Shoppe & our group of 47 collaborating Yarn Shops across North America.
+We call these: Fiberside Chats!

-Launched in May of 2020, these gatherings hosted on Zoom, are one-hour sessions with special guests joining us to give a peek into their world.
-These designers and creators will discuss their unique path, creative processes, latest projects—or whatever is inspiring them now.
-There will also be a Q&A session, giveaways, and other fun surprises for those who join!
+Launched in May 2020, Chats are one-hour Zoom sessions with special guests joining us to give a peek into their world.
+These designers & creators will discuss their unique path, creative processes, favorite techniques, latest projects, or whatever is inspiring them now.
+There will be opportunity for Q&A & other fun surprises like giveaways & pattern discounts for those who join!

 How to register: Register on Longmont Yarn Shoppe website, select YARN HARBOR from drop down menu.
 Check out.